Cardenio/HDFS_CQU/README.md

 	}</br>

 5.modify relax_locality to false in yarn_protos.proto to implement data locality.</br>
-6.to set rack parameters in core.site.xml.</br>
+6.to set rack parameters "net.topology.script.file.name" in core.site.xml by using "RackAware.py"</br>

 #some commands in hadoop
 hadoop namenode -format</br>